amirfhg/LLM_LitReview/README.md

 ***RQSim Benchmark***

-We also develop our own benchmark based on the notion that an ideal literature review should find gaps in the literature.
-Thus we expect our model to read a set of select papers given as input, identify gaps in the literature, and propose a set of research questions to expand on the current literature.
-Ultimately, our evaluation strategy aims to generate a set of research questions that converge to those proposed by the out-of-sample papers written by actual academics.
+We also developed our benchmark, RQSim, based on the notion that performing a literature review should ideally lead to identifying gaps in the literature and suggest research questions to address them.
+Thus we expect our model to identify gaps in the literature by reading out-of-sample papers, and propose a set of research questions comparable to those suggested by professional academics.

 For each paper $$p \in \prod_{test}$$, based on R<sub>p</sub> = {r<sub>p,1</sub>, r<sub>p,2</sub>, …, r<sub>p,N<sub>p</sub></sub>}, we instruct the fine-tuned model to generate a set of potetial research questions: